adlio/persian/README.md

-# finglishify
-Transliteration from Persian / Farsi / Dari to Finglish
+# Persian Language Tools for Go